COMP122/comp122-f24/setup.md

         1. Control-click the Mars4_5.jar icon
         1. Choose Open from the shortcut menu
         1. Hereafter, you can Double-click the Mars4_5.jar icon to open the application.

+  1. Alternatively for the Microsoft users
+     - launch a terminal and execute the following commands:
+       ```bash
+       cd ~/classes/comp122/bin
+       java -jar Mars4_5.jar
+       ```

   1. Create a short-cut on your Desktop for Comp122 for easy access
      - Open File Explorer or Finder